SvenHerbers/FTMW_Binary_reader/README.md

 ### Example 3: A single 1GHz chirp broadband .dat file
 Shown is a broadband spectrum of OCS in Neon, also featured in the PARIS article.
-The range parameter is set to +-501 MHz for the broadband spectrum, which comprises slighlty more than 1GHz of data.
+The range parameter is set to `rangeMHz = 501.0` MHz for the broadband spectrum, covering slighlty more than 1GHz of data.

 Doppler peak finding is enabled.
 Here, I used the center frequency and Doppler splitting of the main OCS isotopologue twice to improve detection—using two different lines helps but isn’t strictly necessary.
 ```